Wedbush Reiterates 2seventy bio (TSVT) Outperform Recommendation

 What is the Fund Sentiment?

 There are 325 funds or institutions reporting positions in 2seventy bio.
-This is an increase of 26 owner(s) or 8.70% in the last quarter.
-Average portfolio weight of all funds dedicated to TSVT is 0.10%, a decrease of 13.43%.
-Total shares owned by institutions increased in the last three months by 8.32% to 39,822K shares.
-The put/call ratio of TSVT is 0.06, indicating a bullish outlook.
+This is an increase of 17 owner(s) or 5.52% in the last quarter.
+Average portfolio weight of all funds dedicated to TSVT is 0.12%, an increase of 17.00%.
+Total shares owned by institutions increased in the last three months by 44.02% to 51,106K shares.
+The put/call ratio of TSVT is 0.07, indicating a bullish outlook.

 What are Other Shareholders Doing?